-Dewsbury Rams coach Warren Jowitt hopes to end a run of four consecutive defeats when his refreshed side host Halifax in tonight’s (Thursday) televised Championship clash.
+DEWSBURY Rams coach Warren Jowitt hopes to end a run of four consecutive defeats when his refreshed side host Halifax in Thursday’s televised Co-operative Championship clash.

 Dewsbury were without a game last week, while Halifax are facing a four-day turn around after beating Barrow in Sunday’s Northern Rail Cup quarter-final.

 Despite his side’s recent run, with heavy defeats coming against Halifax, Sheffield, Leigh and Featherstone, Jowitt remains optimistic.